Philip Bailhache

+Early life

-Bailhache was born in Jersey and was educated at St. Michael's Preparatory School and Charterhouse School, England.
+Bailhache was born in Jersey on 28 February 1946.
+He went to school at St. Michael's Preparatory School and Charterhouse School, England.
+He studied Law at Pembroke College, Oxford.

+Bailhache's family has a strong legal and political heritage.
 His grandfather was a Jersey solicitor and served as Deputy for Grouville.
-His father was Lester Vivian Bailhache MA (1910–2005), a barrister called to the English Bar and an advocate in Jersey, he was Deputy of St Clement and subsequently a Jurat of the Royal Court of Jersey who served as Lieutenant-Bailiff of Jersey 1980–1982.
+His father, Lester Vivian Bailhache (1910–2005), was both a barrister called to the English Bar and an advocate in Jersey.
+He served as Deputy of St. Clement and later as a Jurat of the Royal Court of Jersey, holding the position of Lieutenant-Bailiff from 1980 to 1982.
+His brother, William Bailhache, has held several prominent legal roles, including HM Attorney General (2000–2009), Deputy Bailiff (2009–2015), and Bailiff (2015–2019).
+William currently serves as a Commissioner of the Royal Court and a member of the Jersey Court of Appeal.

-Bailhache read Law at the University of Oxford, was called to the English Bar in 1968 and the Jersey Bar in 1969.
-He practised from the family law firm, Bailhache and Bailhache in Hill Street, St Helier.

-His brother, William Bailhache, was appointed HM Attorney General in 2000 and Deputy Bailiff in 2009, and he was sworn in as Bailiff on 29 February 2015.

 Legal career

-Law Officer 1975–1993
+Bailhache was called to the English Bar in 1968 and the Jersey Bar in 1969.
+He practised from the family law firm, Bailhache & Bailhache in Hill Street, St Helier.

 Bailhache served as a Law Officer of the Crown for 19 years, first as HM Solicitor General (1975–1985) and subsequently as HM Attorney General (1986–1993).

-Deputy Bailiff and Bailiff 1994–2011
+Judicial appointments

 In 1994, Bailhache became Deputy Bailiff of Jersey, following the controversial removal from office of the previous Deputy Bailiff Vernon Tomes.
-He was appointed Bailiff of Jersey in 1995, in succession to Sir Peter Crill.
+He was appointed Bailiff of Jersey in 1995, in succession to Sir Peter Crill and was sworn in on 2 February 1995.
 As Deputy Bailiff and Bailiff, he was an ex officio judge of the Court of Appeal of Jersey.
 He was a judge of the Court of Appeal of Guernsey from 1995 to 2009.

 Bailhache introduced several modernisations to Jersey's legal system.
 In 1997, he was the founding editor of the Jersey Law Review (from 2007 the Jersey and Guernsey Law Review).
 In 1998, he led the setting up and became the first chairman of the Jersey Legal Information Board, a project designed to use technologies to streamline the administration of justice and make Jersey court judgments more easily accessible as part of the worldwide free access to law movement.
 In 2008, he became the first chairman of the Governing Body of Jersey's law school, the Institute of Law, a not-for-profit organisation providing courses for candidates sitting the Jersey advocates and solicitors examinations and students taking the University of London LLB degree via the International Programmes.

 In July 2005, the Policy and Resources Committee of the States of Jersey established the Constitutional Review Group, with terms of reference 'to conduct a review and evaluation of the potential advantages and disadvantages for Jersey in seeking independence from the United Kingdom or other incremental change in the constitutional relationship, while retaining the Queen as Head of State'.
 Bailhache was invited to chair the Group, which produced a 'Second Interim Report' in December 2007, presented to the States by the Council of Ministers in June 2008.